ahmadjamalkta/inet-showcases/visualizer/transportpathactivity/doc/index.rst

    :end-at: transportRouteVisualizer.nodeFilter
    :language: ini

-The following video has been captured from the simulation, and shows what happens if :par:`nodeFilter` is set.
+The following video has been captured from the simulation and shows what happens if :par:`nodeFilter` is set.

 .. video:: Filtering_NodeFilter_v0615.m4v